leonardo-nunez/leonardo-portfolio/README.md

 Portfolio site.

-Information on who I am, and some of the projects I have worked on.
+Information on who I am, my CV and some of the projects I have worked on.

 ## Tech Stack